medaamarnadh/react-html5-validations/README.md

 **stepMismatchError**: Set to true, if an element's value is invalid per its step attribute.

 **typeError**: Set to true, if an element's value is invalid per its type attribute.

+**requiredError**: Set to true, if an element's value is missing for required element in a form

 The beauty of this module is we do not need to learn any validations mechanism other than html5 validations to define in our forms
 Note: We can use above method in form onSubmit event and  have to call `preventDefault` method of the event object.